 disposal, one or two seated.

-Bringing boat with you it is very easy to reach nearby islands like Mali and Veliki Drvenik, Solta, Brac and many others small ones.
+Bringing boat with you can make your holidays very enjoyable as from our house is easy to reach nearby islands like Mali and Veliki Drvenik, Solta, Brac and many other small ones.

 We can offer you yacht charter as well as rent of

 motor boat to complete experience of the holidays

 Please note that these vessels are not owned by us.

 Few facts regarding apartments: Apartments in Villa Carmen have a fully equipped kitchen (with

 refrigerator, cooking utensils, microwave oven etc..), bathroom, two sleeping rooms, living room with SAT-TV and air conditioning and two fan's per apartment (one of them is ceiling fan).